 Mass Versus Weight

 An important difference between mass and weight is that weight is a force while mass is not.
-Weight specifically refers to the force gravity applies to an object.
-Mass reflects the amount of matter (i.e., electrons, protons and neutrons) an object contains.
+A simple weight definition for kids is: weight refers to the force gravity applies to an object.
+A simple mass definition for kids is: mass reflects the amount of matter (i.e., electrons, protons and neutrons) an object contains.
 We can place a scale on the moon and weigh an object there.
 The weight will be different because the strength of gravity is different.
 But the mass will be the same.

 In the United States, household and commercial scales measure weight in pounds, a measure of force, while in almost every other country in the world, scales measure in metric units, such as grams or kilograms (1,000 grams).
 Even though you might say that something “weighs” 10 kilograms, you are actually speaking of its mass, not weight.
 In science, weight is measured in Newtons, the unit of force, but this is not used in everyday life.